Captain Planet and the Planeteers: Legacy

 The Captain Planet Foundation (CPF) was founded in 1991, when series producer Barbara Pyle negotiated a percentage of the show's merchandising revenue to empower young people.
 The concept allowed schools and organizations around the world to present their environmental projects to the Foundation and receive seed money to grow their ideas.
 In 2001, Time Warner decided to shut down the CPF due to a challenging merger with AOL.
 Laura Seydel and her husband Rutherford Seydel worked with Time Warner to orchestrate the transition of the corporate foundation to a public charity – the Captain Planet Foundation.
 In 2007, CPF acquired the rights to exhibit previous episodes of Captain Planet and the Planeteers online and on-air, thus "allowing this valuable resource to reach out and educate the children of today!"
 As of 2017, the organization's board is chaired by Laura Turner Seydel, daughter of Ted Turner; the board includes Barbara Pyle.

-It was parodied in Episode 3 Season 5 of Rick and Morty A Rickconvenient Mort.

 Reception

-In 1990, The Los Angeles Times described the show as having "not much originality", although also saying that "there’s a passion behind this series, which adapts a conventional super-hero formula to an unconventional theme", also stating that the celebrities voicing the series "also sets the series apart".
+In 1990, The Los Angeles Times described the show as having "not much originality", although also saying that "there's a passion behind this series, which adapts a conventional super-hero formula to an unconventional theme", also stating that the celebrities voicing the series "also sets the series apart".
 The newspaper also described the show as being part of "the increased awareness of Earth as endangered".
 L. Brent Bozell III, a conservative activist, accused the show of "seeking to scare children into political activism", along with accusing the show of having "leftist slants"; Barbara Pyle responded, saying "I don't think 'Captain Planet' is scary ... it shows kids that every action counts ...
 I consider [environmental issues] bipartisan."

 Diane Holloway from Austin American-Statesman wrote, "The animation is crude and jerky, but the messages are important and clear enough for a 4-year old to understand", while Rebecca Coudret from Evansville Courier & Press said she "wondered if [children] were simply responding to the basic good vs. evil clash."
 In 1993, the episode "Dream Machine" won an award at the Environmental Media Awards, and in 1994, the episode "Gorillas Will Be Missed" likewise did.
 Reviewing season one in 2012, IGN gave the show a rating of 5 out of 10, describing the animation as "pretty weak" and the stories as "too hokey".

 Educational goals

-Various episodes were constructed to touch on relevant themes to a modern audience:
+Various episodes were constructed to touch on relevant themes to a younger audience: